-Train hits school bus at India crossing, killing 12 children
+Train hits school van at India crossing, killing 12 children

-LUCKNOW, India (AP) — Police say at least 12 children were killed when a train crashed into their school bus at an unmanned railroad crossing in northern India.
+LUCKNOW, India (AP) — A train crashed into a school van at an unmanned railroad crossing in northern India on Thursday, killing 12 children, police said.

 Top police officer O.P.
-Singh says the bus driver also was killed in Thursday’s accident.
+Singh said the van driver also was killed.

 Another 12 children were injured in the crash and taken to a hospital in Kushinagar, a town 200 kilometers (125 miles) southeast of Lucknow, the capital of Uttar Pradesh state.

-The children were on their way to school when the train hit the bus.
+The children were on their way to school when the train hit the van.

 Most Read Nation & World Stories